diku-dk/futhark-ppopp19/README.md

 ## Usage

 Ideally, run `make` and everything will happen.
+Note that this may well take hours.
 All external resources are automatically be downloaded with `git` and `wget` if necessary.
 Results will be located in machine-readable form in the `results/` directory, auto-tuned parameters in `tunings/`, and graphs will be produced in PDF format in the root directory.

 The `config.mk` file contains commented configuration parameters that may need customisation based on the machine being used.
 In